id-Software/DOOM-3-BFG/README.md

 * Add texture compression based on [Basis Universal GPU Texture and Texture Video Compression Codec](https://github.com/binomialLLC/basis_universal)
 * Scrap complex and complicated multipass forward shading with a simpler forward+ solution
 * Rip & Tear renderer backend with modern approaches by [The-Forge](https://github.com/ConfettiFX/The-Forge)
-* Improve SMAA with Temporal Anti-Aliasing (SMAA T2x)
 * Replace collision detection and physics with PhysX 4.1
-* Add glTF 2.0 support for static models and animations because it is the new JPG of 3D ;)

 ---
 # General Notes <a name="notes"></a>